Can the dark web be monitored?

 How to monitor the dark web

-The dark web is monitored using software provided by IT solutions companies.
+The dark web is monitored using software provided by IT support providers.
 This software scans collections of stolen personal information, and alerts you if your information has been found in the dark web.

 While dark web scans can’t track everything on the dark web, these scans are the best way to discover when your data was exposed and shared.